Albert0i/RedisVectorSearch/README.md

     $.description_embeddings AS vector VECTOR FLAT 6 TYPE FLOAT32 DIM 768 DISTANCE_METRIC COSINE
 ```

+> Here is a breakdown of the VECTOR field definition:

+$.description_embeddings AS vector: The vector field's JSON path and its field alias vector.

+- FLAT: Specifies the indexing method, which is either a flat index or a hierarchical navigable small world graph ([HNSW](https://arxiv.org/ftp/arxiv/papers/1603/1603.09320.pdf)).

+- TYPE FLOAT32: Sets the float precision of a vector component, in this case a 32-bit floating point number.

+- DIM 768: The length or dimension of the embeddings, determined by the chosen embedding model.

+- DISTANCE_METRIC COSINE: The chosen distance function: [cosine distance](https://en.wikipedia.org/wiki/Cosine_similarity).

+> You can find further details about all these options in the [vector reference documentation](https://redis.io/docs/latest/develop/interact/search-and-query/advanced-concepts/vectors/).

+To create an index for our quotes database:

 ```
 FT.CREATE idx:quotes ON JSON PREFIX 1 quote: